Welcome to the “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

-For more information, check out “Do It Now: 8 Essential Documents for Estate Planning” and “Ask Stacy: Can I Put Together My Own Will?”
+For more information, check out “8 Documents That Are Essential to Planning Your Estate” and “Ask Stacy: Can I Put Together My Own Will?”
 You can also go to the search at the top of this page, put in the words “estate planning” and find plenty of information on just about everything relating to this topic.

 Got a question of your own to ask?
 Scroll down past the transcript.

 Don’t want to watch?
 Here’s what I said in the video

 Hello, and welcome to the “2-Minute Money Manager.”
 I’m your host, Stacy Johnson, and here behind me is Consumer Kitty.
 This answer is brought to you by Money Talks News, serving up the best in personal finance, news and advice since 1991.

 “Do I really need a will?
 If I die without one, won’t my stuff just go to my next of kin anyway?
 Why bother?”